esmf-org/esmf/src/addon/ESMX/README.md

 The ESMX build system searches for `CMakeLists.txt` in the `source_dir` and builds using CMake.
 Once built, the ESMX build system searches for the CMake configuration file and libraries in the `install_prefix` directory.

 **`make`** -
-The ESMX build system searches for `Makefile` in the `source_dir` and builds using Make.
+The ESMX build system searches for `Makefile` in the `source_dir` and builds using Make without a target.
+If a specific target is desired then it can be configured using `build_args`.
 Once built, the ESMX build system searches for libraries and fortran modules in the `install_prefix` directory.

 **`script`** -
 The ESMX build system searches for a `build_script` in the `source_dir` and builds using this script.
 Once built, the ESMX build system searches for libraries and fortran modules in the `install_prefix` directory.